mukul-mschauhan/GenerativeAI/README.md

 # GenerativeAI
 This repository focuses on Generative AI Projects.

-You can find the Research Paper of LLM Models [here](https://arxiv.org/pdf/2307.09288.pdf)
+You can find the Research Paper of LLAMA2 [here](https://arxiv.org/pdf/2307.09288.pdf)

 # Brief Summary of the LLAMA 2 Research Paper